The Jack Commer, Supreme Commander Science Fiction Series

 Bumbling ex-Texas Department of Public Death officer Marty Brimfeeler probes the demise of Tania in Houston shortly before World War III erupts.

-Posts, stories, excerpts about writing and art processes.
+Posts, stories, and excerpts about writing and art processes